How To Fix A Broken Marriage Without Counseling At The Office

 There can be thousands of suggestions online in addition to date night, but the problem can be that many couples who are almost ready to give up on their marriage may be unlikely to be able to resolve their conflicts on their own.
 There may be resentment, anger, and pain hidden under the surface of their relationship that can be challenging to move on from.

-However, that is not to say that this solution is impossible.
+However, that is not to say that it is impossible to fix a broken marriage.
 There may be married couples out there who are having issues and simply never learned how to productively problem-solve as a team.
 They may also be two individuals who are capable of applying the right tools and knowledge to these issues to eliminate them from their marriage and go on to lead a happy life and have a healthy relationship.

 If you believe you may be one of these couples, marriage “counseling” that is conducted at home and without a therapist as a guide generally entails personally conducting research about marriage issues and methods of working through them.
 Once you have conducted research and obtained resources such as books, workbooks, worksheets, planners, and other tools designed to make the process easier, you will typically need to sit down together and do the work.
 This can take time, so don’t be discouraged if you don’t notice immediate results.
 The most important thing is generally that both of you remain committed to the process and open to getting professional help if working through things on your own doesn’t seem to be working out after a while.